Pakistan National Alliance: Controversy regarding foreign support

 On 5 July 1977, the PPP accused the United States of plotting the coup and maintained that the coup had tacit consent from the United States.
 A few before the martial law, Bhutto had indicated that few foreign powers had been engineering his downfall, though he did not name which foreign powers.
 Several Pakistani scholars and researchers have given credence to Bhutto's claim.
 The veracity of these claims are difficult to verify since the United States has strongly rejected any claims of their involvement in downfall of Bhutto.
 Though, former American Attorney General Ramsey Clark did questioned the "knowledge, hence the tacit approval" of the coup staged against the PPP.

-Further media investigative research showed that one of PNA's leading politician, Air Marshal (retired) Asghar Khan who was perhaps closer to the secret establishment, had received millions of Rupees from the establishment account to fight against the PPP.
-Reportedly, it was Asghar Khan who ultimately called for military take over and hanging of Bhutto.
-After imposition of martial law, the retired air marshal withdrew himself from the front line of the PNA and took a back seat.

 In 1998, Benazir Bhutto publicly announced her belief that her father was "sent to the gallows at the instance of the superpower (most believe it to be USA) for pursuing the nuclear capability, though she did not disclosed the name of the foreign power.

 Alliance members

-The Alliance unusually consisted of 9 parties, with complete different ideologies, backgrounds, and political goals.
-As of today, the parties have been separated from its original bloc, and formed different parties with different names.
-And, as of the 1970s, the fronts and parties that Bhutto and his colleagues were facing are listed below in their respective categories:
+The Alliance unusually consisted of 9 main parties, with completely different ideologies, backgrounds, and political goals who opposed Bhutto and his government: